2019-2020 GPSC Executive Board

 GPSC Secretary: Joseph Agosttini

-Joseph is a second-year master's student in Physiological Sciences and Public Health.
+Joseph is a second-year master's student in Physiological Sciences.
 His primary research area is in the interaction between trait anxiety and respiratory sinus arrhythmia.
-Upon completion of his degrees, he hopes to pursue an MD/PhD dual degree, and enter the mental health field working with underserved communities and the LGBTQ+ population.
+Upon completion of his degree, he hopes to pursue an MD/PhD dual degree, and enter the mental health field working with underserved communities and the LGBTQ+ population.
 Joseph became involved with GPSC during the 2018-2019 academic year, and currently serves as council's Secretary and Social/Marketing Chair.
 During his incumbency, he hopes to advocate for a Mental Health Resolution and work alongside UA's Cultural and Resource Centers to help graduate students finds their communities through the use of socials.